Transparent-Audio/transparentmeta/README.md

 TransparentMeta will be available for installation from the official PyPI repository.

+### From Source
 Or, you can install directly from the repository.
 This project uses [Poetry](https://python-poetry.org/) for dependency management.
-So, you'll have to install Poetry before installing the package locally.
+You’ll need to install Poetry first.

-To install TransparentMeta from the repo run:
+To install TransparentMeta from source code run:
 ```bash
 git clone https://github.com/Transparent-Audio/transparentmeta.git
 cd transparentmeta